mysociety/fixmystreet/customising/boundaries.md

     for each of the
     <a href="{{ site.baseurl }}glossary/#body" class="glossary">bodies</a>
     you'll be sending reports to.
 If you're lucky, the boundaries might already be available.
-If not, you'll have do make them.
+If not, you'll have to make them.
 This page explains your options.
 </p>